The Atlantic Road is beautiful and dramatic. But if you take a closer look, it has more to offer than just the amazing scenery.

 The construction of the road began in 1983 – and it is an engineering feat of some proportion.
 In 2005, the Norwegian people named it Norwegian Construction of the Century.
 The iconic Storeseisund bridge is the highest and most famous out of a total of eight bridges binding the road together across the islets.

 Today, it’s not local fishermen, but tourists who are most commonly seen out on the islets on either side.
 The 30‐odd houses and cottages on Håholmen, while authentically preserved, are converted into restaurants and hotels.
 You’ll get there in just a few minutes on a reconstructed Viking ship departing from a jetty by the road.

-There were always fish here, but the best spots to catch them have become far more available with the appearance of the bridges.
+There was always fish here, but the best spots to catch them have become far more available with the appearance of the separate fishing bridges.
 Unaware of the world above, cod and trout, coalfish and mackerel pass by under them.
-Even seals and whales may be seen when the ocean is calm.
-Separate fishing bridges have been erected above the torrents to shield the anglers from traffic.
+If the sea is calm, you might even see seals and whales.

 People come from all over the world to throw their lines there, quietly hoping that Olgunn hasn’t yet caught all that swims below.
 She knows many of her fellow anglers.

-“There are many who return here year after year.
-We’ll talk about fishing, and so we never run out of conversation”, she says.
+“Many of them come back year after year.
+We’ll talk about fishing, so we never run dry of conversation”, she says.

 “When I was five or six and the water was nice and warm, I had to learn to swim.
-My father would take me down to the shore and tie me to a belt from my mother’s coat, and then he sent me into the water.”
+My father would take me down to the shore and tie a belt from my mother’s coat around my waist.
+Then he sent me into the water.”
 By then she was already fishing, too, making her own fishing lines with pins for hooks.